yusufyunuskaymaz/tourPlaces/README.md

-### At the end of the project, i will have covered these topics;
+### I learned these;

-🛠 Props and State Logic
+🎯 Props and State Logic

-🛠 React Hooks
+🎯 React Hooks

-🛠 React Props
+🎯 React Props

-🛠 Manipulatation Data
+🎯 Manipulatation Data

-🛠 React Router Pages
+🎯 React Router Pages

-🛠 3rd Part Libraries
+🎯 3rd Part Libraries

-🛠 Media Query
+🎯 Media Query

-🛠 Deployment with Github Pages
+🎯 Deployment with Vercel

 ### At the end of the project, i will be able to;